pramine/environment-operator/README.md

 ![environmentoperatoricon](https://github.com/pearsontechnology/environment-operator/blob/dev/docs/images/environmentoperatoricon.png)

 The purpose of Environment Operator is to provide a seamless application deployment capability for a given environment within Kubernetes.
-It can easily hook into existing CI/CD pipeline capabilities including our [CI/CD pipeline](https://github.com/pearsontechnology/deployment-pipeline-jenkins-plugin) as well as a typical Jenkins server through a [Jenkins plugin](https://github.com/pearsontechnology/environment-operator-jenkins-plugin).
+It can easily hook into your existing CI/CD pipeline capabilities by installing our [Environment Operator Jenkins plugin](https://github.com/pearsontechnology/environment-operator-jenkins-plugin) to interface with environment operator and deploy your services.

 Each environment (development, staging, production) has its own definition and a separate endpoint to perform deployments.

-Currently Environment Operator supports Deployments, Services, Ingresses, MongoDB Statefulsets, and HorizonPodAutoscalers.
-Users of
+Currently, environment operator supports Deployments, Services, Ingresses, MongoDB Statefulsets, and HorizonPodAutoscalers.
-Environment Operator should start with our [User Guide](https://github.com/pearsontechnology/environment-operator/blob/dev/docs/User_Guide.md).

-We also provide an [Operations Guide](https://github.com/pearsontechnology/environment-operator/blob/dev/docs/Operatonal_Guide.md) for those deploying and managing Environment Operator itself.
+In order to begin deploying mircorservices through environment operator, you will need to start with the [Operations Guide](https://github.com/pearsontechnology/environment-operator/blob/dev/docs/Operatonal_Guide.md).
+The operations guide will provide the details required to get environment-operator itself deployed to a namespace and ready to manage your environment.
+Once environment operator is ready for use in your Kubernetes namespace, users of Environment Operator should start with our [User Guide](https://github.com/pearsontechnology/environment-operator/blob/dev/docs/User_Guide.md) to deploy their microservices.

 Additionally, for those interested in developing against Environment Operator, check out our [Builder Guide](https://github.com/pearsontechnology/environment-operator/blob/dev/docs/Build.md).